cosmosapjw-quantum/omoknuni_small/docs/package_recommendations.md

 - CUDA graph capture to reduce CPU overhead
 - Dynamic computational graphs for more flexible models

-## Specialized board game frameworks for different games

-### For Gomoku (Initial Target)

-**lygztq's Gomoku implementation** provides a solid foundation specifically for Gomoku with MCTS and neural network integration.
-It can be enhanced with bitboard representation for a 15×15 or 19×19 Gomoku board, which enables fast bitwise operations for move generation and evaluation.

-### For Chess (Secondary Target)

-**Leela Chess Zero (Lc0)** offers a highly optimized C++ implementation with:
-- Multiple backends optimized for different hardware
-- Support for shared neural network evaluation
-- Bitboard representation for maximum efficiency
-- **Significantly better** than general-purpose MCTS libraries for chess

-### For Go (Tertiary Target)

-**KataGo** implements a sophisticated version of MCTS (Monte Carlo Graph Search) that operates on graphs instead of trees.
-Its features include:
-- Built-in GPU acceleration through TensorRT, CUDA, or OpenCL
-- Highly optimized board representation
-- Support for multiple board sizes
-- Dedicated structures for stone chains and liberties

-KataGo's architecture can be adapted for Gomoku as both use similar board representations.
-It's **substantially more efficient** than implementing a Go engine from scratch.

 ## Advanced MCTS optimizations for production-level performance

 ### Asynchronous Neural Network Evaluation (Critical)